mobarski/fabris/readme.rst

 Conditional statement with alternative::

-	if 10 ge then "ten or more" else "less than ten" end
+	if 10 ge then "ten or more" else "nine or less" end

 Counted loop::